Cray-HPE/cf-gitea-import/README.md

-This is a base image that can be used by product teams to import their content (usually Ansible plays and roles for use with CFS) into a Gitea repository running on a Shasta EX-1 system.
+This is a base image that can be used by product teams to import their content (usually Ansible plays and roles for use with CFS) into a Gitea repository running on a Cray EX-1 system.

 Users should provide a Dockerfile that installs their content (via RPMs or however their content is packaged) and then use this base image to take